Mangrove planting in Madagascar

 Positive for People

-Deforestation is often tied to extreme poverty, so Eden Reforestation Projects uses a unique methodology of ‘employ to plant’ in order to target both of these problem areas.
-This aims to provide fair employment to local people to grow, plant, and guard to maturity native species forest on a massive scale.
+To solve the double-edged problem, Eden Restoration is using a unique methodology of ‘employ to plant’ in order to target both of these problems.
+This aims to involve locals within the core project execution and provide fair employment to local people so that they may grow, plant, and guard to maturity native species forest on a massive scale.